 Acrylic pinkeeps in a variety of shapes make a great stitching tool.
 Keep your pins or needles in the felt - decorative and functional.

 These are quick to assemble and make great gifts.
-If you want a completed pinkeep you can purchase an assembled one for an additional charge.

 These are designed and made by Cathe, aka The Floss Queen on her laser.
 They can be customized - contact us with your request.